 Organizations that administer gift trusts, such as hospitals, colleges, and other non-profit groups, need appraisals.
 Contact them directly.
 Many advertise in local newspapers or magazines.

-Marketing to attorneys is primarily by referrals, but you can also send brochures and letters.
-Contact any attorneys you know and tell them you’re interested in doing appraisals for estates and trusts.
-Ask them which attorneys specialize in that market.
-Get a copy of your local bar association’s directory to see who specializes in estate, trusts, and probate.
+Marketing to attorneys is primarily by referrals, but you can also send brochures and letters to attorneys who specialize in this work.
+Get a copy of your local Bar Association’s directory to see who specializes in estate, trusts, and probate.

 Should you do this type of work?

-Most of the business is by referral, so you need to get your name well known in the legal, accounting, and real estate communities.
+Much of the business is by referral, so you need to get your name well known in the legal, accounting, and real estate communities.

 Where to get more information

-In this brief article we can only touch on some of the most important points.
+In this brief article, I can only touch on some of the most important points in estate taxation.
 Being knowledgeable about estate, trust, and tax issues makes

 Classes and seminars are available in many communities.
 Check at your local adult school or college.
-Some are advertised in local newspapers.
 Many books have been written for laypersons on estate planning, probate, and trusts.

 Check at your local library or book store.
-Books published by Nolo Press are well written and understandable.
+Books published by Nolo Press are well written.